Virginia Beach Department of Emergency Medical Services: Operations

-Today, the Division of EMS supplements staffing with paid "career" Advance Life Support providers depending on staffing needs and specific events, who may be assigned a Zone Car or ambulance duty.
-The majority of ambulances throughout the city are staffed by Basic Life Support volunteer providers and should an emergency call require ALS, a Zone Car or advance life support ambulance is dispatched as well to provide that component.
+Today, the Department of EMS supplements staffing with paid "career" Advance Life Support providers depending on staffing needs and specific events, who may be assigned a Zone Car or ambulance duty.
+The majority of ambulances throughout the city are staffed by Basic Life Support volunteer providers and should an emergency call require ALS, a Zone Car or Advanced Life Support ambulance is dispatched as well to provide that component.

-Volunteer ALS providers can staff any and all units, including zone cars and ambulances at the need of staffing upon release from the Division of EMS and the medical director.
+Volunteer ALS providers can staff any and all units, including zone cars and ambulances at the need of staffing upon release from the Department of EMS and the medical director.

 Virginia Beach Fire Department also has members who are Department of EMS released ALS providers, and during specific situations may assist volunteer rescue squads by providing ALS care.

 In 2015, all firefighting and rescue operations were completely transferred from the rescue squads to the Virginia Beach Fire Department, including extrication and technical rescue operations.
-Up until that year, several rescue squads including Plaza and Virginia Beach maintained staffed heavy rescue units and training for select members.
-VBFD gradually took over firefighting operations beginning in the 1960s from the volunteers when area call volumes exceeded the capabilities and staffing of the departments.
+Up until that year, several rescue squads including Plaza and Virginia Beach maintained and staffed heavy rescue units and training for select members.
+VBFD gradually took over firefighting operations beginning in the 1970s from the volunteers when area call volumes exceeded the capabilities and staffing of the departments.
 Ambulances still respond to all rescue calls, including confirmed structure fires, hazardous materials, vehicle accidents, etc. Several of the rescue squads still maintain "Fire & Rescue" within their legal names for tradition or legal reasoning.